Eugeneofficial/-DeepSeek-Code/README.md

 # DeepSeek Code Companion 2025

 🚀 **DeepSeek Code Companion** is an AI-powered coding assistant that runs locally on your machine.
 Built with Gradio, LangChain, and powered by the DeepSeek-r1 language model via Ollama, it offers intelligent coding assistance, debugging help, and model management.
-Assembled by Abramov.
+Assembled by Eugeneofficial.

 ## Features
 - 🐍 **Python Expertise**: Code completion, bug fixing, best practices, and performance tips.